Evaluation of actin and desmin expression by immunohistochemistry to determine the time since death in dogs

 License to the journal.
 The author hereby licenses to the journal the irrevocable, nonexclusive, and royalty-free rights as follows:

 - The journal may publish the article in any format, including electronic and print media.
-Specifically, this license include the right to reproduce, publicly distribute and display, and transmit the article or portions thereof in any manner, through any medium now in existence or developed in the future, including but not limited to print, electronic, and digital media, computerized retrieval systems, and other formats
+Specifically, this license includes the right to reproduce, publicly distribute and display, and transmit the article or portions thereof in any manner, through any medium now in existence or developed in the future, including but not limited to print, electronic, and digital media, computerized retrieval systems, and other formats

 - The journal may prepare translations and abstracts and other similar adaptations of the article in furtherance of its publication of the article.